 - Find out details of annual Pet Fair, such as when it runs and how much a booth/table would cost there.
 (Remember will also have cost/logistics of manning the booth or table, too.)

 - Scout out some possible new business locations.
 Contact a realtor and ask about a more centralized business location where many people walk their pets.

 - And/or use mobile grooming van strategically - take it out on weekends to popular dog walking trail locations and park it for the afternoon to advertise and attract business.

 - Canvas kennel clubs and dog rescue groups for possible partnership opportunities.

 - Contact window artists for quotes on a window display.

 - Decide on referral discount and customer loyalty schemes and notify existing customers.

 How Do We Best Neutralize Threats?

-Without a bigger marketing budget, we can’t run competing radio and newspaper ad campaigns (although would be a good idea to run occasional newspaper ad).
+Without a bigger marketing budget, we can’t run competing radio and newspaper ad campaigns.
 Might be able to off-set the competition's newspaper and radio campaigns through developing our online presence as above and running marketing campaigns on social media.

 SWOT Analysis Matrix